tkw1536/TIPSY/docs/inspector.md

 - `Per Main Bundle`: Assigns a unique color to each path based on the main bundle it belongs to.
 - `Per Bundle`: Assigns a unique color to each path based on the bundle it belongs to.
 - `Per Path`: Assigns each path a unique color.
-Unique colors are generated automatically by using the golden ratio within the HSV color scheme.
+Unique colors are generated automatically by using the golden ratio within the HSV color scheme [^3].

 The side panel also allows exporting and importing the colors as a json file.